patrik-bartak/atcs-crosslingual-sharing/README.md

 # atcs-crosslingual-sharing

-The code is base on this [Hugging Face Template](https://github.com/MorenoLaQuatra/transformers-tasks-templates/)
+The code is base on this [Hugging Face Template](https://github.com/MorenoLaQuatra/transformers-tasks-templates/).

 # Installation

-Download this repo into your local machine
+Download this repo into your local machine:

 ```bash
 $ cd <your workspace>
 $ git clone https://github.com/patrik-bartak/atcs-crosslingual-sharing.git
 $ cd atcs-crosslingual-sharing
 ```

-Setup python enviromment using conda or mamba.
-If you haven't installed mamba on your machine, follow this [guide](https://www.usna.edu/Users/cs/fknoll/SD211/mamba.html)
+Setup python environment using conda or mamba.
+If you haven't installed mamba on your machine, follow this [guide](https://www.usna.edu/Users/cs/fknoll/SD211/mamba.html).

 ```bash
 $ mamba env create -f gpu_env.yml